-Similarly to the Nighthawk, the RT-AC66U by Asus has a great flash size meaning it can also handle the largest and most optimized DD-WRT builds.
-On the downside it has a significantly slower CPU, meaning the VPN speeds will be lower.
-As a cheaper alternative to the Nighthawk it is a great and it is by far the most popular Asus AC Model.
-We’ve previously reviewed both the AC66U as well as it’s small brother the N66U and we’ve been very pleased with both ever since.
+Similar to the Nighthawk, the Asus RT-AC66U comes with a large flash memory, meaning it can handle the largest and most optimized DD-WRT builds.
+On the downside, it has a significantly slower CPU, so VPN speeds will be lower.
+As a cheaper alternative to the Nighthawk, it’s a great buy and by far the most popular Asus AC router.
+We’ve previously reviewed the AC66U and its small brother the N66U, and have been very happy with them ever since.

 (Amazon: $109.99 , FlashRouters: $199.95)

 -1 USB 3.0 & 1 USB 2.0

 The Netgear AC1450 is a highly overlooked and underrated economy Wireless-AC router.
 On the upside, it features a more powerful processor than the popular AC66U with the same RAM/flash, so handles the best DD-WRT builds.
 On the downside, it only sports internal antennas, so isn’t suitable for longer-range transmissions.